JustCoderdev/dotfiles/README.md

 - ~~Improve grub by adding rescue option~~
 - Improve alacritty by resetting keybindings
-- Improve `refresh-displays` command by adding the toggle to mirror or extend display
 - Improve samba "global" directory to list all shares
 - [wise] Improve nginx by removing `/<service>` subpath when using subdomain
 - Improve keyboard binds by: